CurricularAnalytics/CurricularAnalytics.jl/docs/src/degreeplans.md

 ### Objective Functions

 A number of different objective functions have been defined for use in creating degree plans optimized around particular criteria.
-Furthemore, this toolbox supports a multi-objetive framework, allowing more than one of these objective functions to be simultaneously applied while creating degree plans.
+Furthermore, this toolbox supports a multi-objective framework, allowing more than one of these objective functions to be simultaneously applied while creating degree plans.

 For a single objective function $f(x)$, the optimzation problem can be stated as:
 ```math